datastax/nodejs-driver/doc/features/concurrent-api/README.md

 const result = await executeConcurrent(client, query, parameters, { concurrencyLevel: 200 });
 ```

+Note that increasing the amount of simultaneous requests will result in further queueing at the driver level and the
+server nodes level.
+You should find the optimal to get high throughput and low latency, based on your cluster size
+and hardware specifications.
+Using a higher concurrency level setting than optimal might result in query timeouts.

 ### Collecting all the ResultSet instances of each individual execution

 In the case you want the driver to collect each individual `ResultSet` instance, you can use the `collectResults` flag.